grammyjs/website/site/docs/guide/getting-started.md

 export DEBUG="grammy*"
 ```

-in your terminal before you execute `bun run index.ts`.
+in your terminal before you execute `bun run bot.ts`.
 This makes it easier to debug your bot.
 :::